-Neighborhood Bag Drop (October 19-21) – This project will need a large group of volunteers to drop donation bags at homes to collect items for Kirk Care, Nurses for Newborns, etc. Each organization to participate.
+Neighborhood Bag Drop (Sat, September 29, 9 am, Kirkwood Baptist Church) – This project will need a large group of volunteers to drop donation bags at homes to collect items for Kirk Care, Nurses for Newborns, Meremac’s Brown Bag Cafe, etc. Each organization to participate.
 Volunteers: (Goal: unlimited).
-Must be outgoing and energetic.
-Requires standing and walking.
+Requires walking (or you can be a driver for the workers).

 Kirkwood Park Honeysuckle Removal – Volunteers will be go to Kirkwood Park and help cut down overgrown honeysuckle from the park.
 Volunteers: (Goal: 20).
 Must be willing to get dirty and be on your feet.

-Father Dickson Cemetery Clean-up – Volunteers will travel to “Father Dickson Cemetery” to repair, restore and preserve the cemetery.
+Father Dickson Cemetery Clean-up – Volunteers will work at the historic “Father Dickson Cemetery” to repair, restore and preserve the cemetery.
 Volunteers: (Goal: 20).
 Must be willing to get dirty and on your feet.

 Winter Clothing Store– Volunteers will oversee a winter clothing shop providing free clothing for members of the community.
 Store will be operated out of Kirkwood Baptist.
 Volunteers: (Goal: 15).
 Must be personable and outgoing.

 Baby Blanket and Lap Robes– Volunteers will make lap robes and baby blankets for senior citizens and babies.
 Glendale Presbyterian Church will host.

 Volunteer Celebration Event – Grace Episcopal Church will host the celebration event again this year.
 Food, entertainment and stories of the day.
 Volunteers: Members of Grace will support this event.